 ERLEADA[®] (apalutamide) is an androgen receptor inhibitor indicated for the treatment of patients with non-metastatic castration-resistant prostate cancer (nmCRPC) and for the treatment of patients with metastatic castration-sensitive prostate cancer (mCSPC).
-ERLEADA[®] received U.S. Food and Administration (FDA) approval for nmCRPC in February 2018, and received U.S. FDA approval for mCSPC in September 2019.
-To date, more than 100,000 patients worldwide have been treated with ERLEADA[®].
+ERLEADA[®] received U.S. Food and Administration (FDA) approval for nmCRPC in February 2018 and received U.S. FDA approval for mCSPC in September 2019.
+To date, more than 200,000 patients worldwide have been treated with ERLEADA[®].
+Additional studies are ongoing in the evaluation of ERLEADA[®] for the treatment of localized high-risk or locally advanced prostate cancer including the Phase 3 ATLAS 15 (NCT02531516) and PROTEUS (NCT03767244) studies.